ddddddO/packemon/README.md

 I intend to develop it patiently🌴

+> [!WARNING]
+> There may be many bugs.
+If you find a bug, I would be glad if you raise an issue or give me a pull request!

 ## Feature

 This TUI tool has two major functions: packet generation and packet monitoring.